abuseofnotation/category-theory-illustrated/01_set/text.md

 - Zero from the domain is connected to itself in the codomain, and that is OK.
 - Some numbers aren't the square of any other number.
 That is also OK.

 Overall everything is OK, as long as you can always provide exactly one result (also known as *The result™*) per value, and in mathematics almost always do.
-Actually math is designed in a way so its operations are valid functions:
+Actually, math is designed in a way so its operations are valid functions:

 > Every generalisation of number has ﬁrst presented itself as needed for some simple problem: negative numbers were needed in order that subtraction might be always possible, since otherwise a − b would be meaningless if a were less than b; fractions were needed in order that division might be always possible; and complex numbers are needed in order that extraction of roots and solution of equations may be always possible.